A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

-A number of mechanistic models have been proposed describing the process of generating the peripheral auditory spike response, e.g. \citet{eggermont1973analog,schroeder1974model,meddis1986simulation,westerman1988diffusion,smith1982adaptation}.
-For an extensive review of past models see \citet{hewitt1991evaluation,zhang2005analysis}.
+A number of mechanistic models have been proposed to describe the process of generating the peripheral auditory spike response, e.g. \cite{eggermont1973analog,schroeder1974model,smith1982adaptation,meddis1986simulation,westerman1988diffusion,heil2011improved}.
+For an extensive review of past models see \cite{hewitt1991evaluation,zhang2005analysis,peterson2021simplified}.
 There are also more extensive end-to-end computational systems which attempt to model the entire process from sound to spike response.
-Such examples include the MATLAB Model of Auditory Periphery (MAP) \cite{meddis2011matlab} and its earlier version, the Development System for Auditory Modelling (DSAM) \cite{omard2021dsam}, as well as the series of developments that comprise the Zilany-Bruce-Carney model (henceforth referred to as ZBC) \cite{carney1993model,heinz2001auditory,zilany2014updated,bruce2018phenomenological}.
-They take sound inputs and generate the associated animal-specific spike rate response from auditory neurons.
-Both are computational auditory systems: a collections of models from various contributors which can account for the outer, middle and inner ear characteristics as well as the inner hair cell-auditory nerve synapse to model the process of neurotransmitter release determining spike activity.
-A first step is to use these computational systems to see how the predictions compare with the inequality derived earlier.
-Using default parameter settings in each of the models (see Methods), a comparison is made between MAP, DSAM and the two latest version of ZBC in Fig. 2.
-Each simulator was used to calculate the adaptation response to constant sinusoidal pure tones of length 200 ms of varying intensities up to 40 dB and the responses were averaged before extracting SR, PR and SS.
-Interestingly, the results track both the upper and lower bounds, but most importantly they fall within the inequality.
-Indeed, this should not come as a surprise: The systems were developed and evaluated with many of the same data sets from Fig. 1.
-Further investigation is needed to better understand how these responses are generated.
+Such examples include the MATLAB Model of Auditory Periphery (MAP) \cite{meddis2011matlab} and its earlier version, the Development System for Auditory Modelling (DSAM) \cite{omard2021dsam}, as well as the developments that comprise the Zilany-Bruce-Carney model (among other contributors; henceforth referred to as ZBC) \cite{carney1993model,heinz2001auditory,zilany2014updated,bruce2018phenomenological}.
+These systems take sound inputs and generate the associated animal-specific spike rate response from auditory neurons.
+Both are computational auditory systems: a collection of models from various contributors which can account for the outer, middle and inner ear characteristics as well as the inner hair cell-auditory nerve synapse to model the process of neurotransmitter release determining spike activity.
+In the Supplementary Information, simulations using the default settings of each simulator together with a comparison to the inequality (\ref{inequality}) are detailed.
+While the simulation results are found to obey the inequality, this should not come as a surprise: these systems were developed using the very same data found in Fig. \ref{fig1}.